 In short, Cologne is a great place to live, it’s a brilliant choice for a relocation, and it’s swiftly becoming a pretty popular place for expats from around the world.

 But it’s bigger than most people realize.
-The 4th-largest city in the nation, Cologne has a population of around 1.1 million people (in the central stretch alone), and a massive number of neighborhoods.
+The 4th-largest city in Germany, Cologne has a population of around 1.1 million people (in the central stretch alone), and a massive number of neighborhoods.
 And these neighborhoods aren’t all made equal—all of Cologne’s districts are distinctly different from one another.

 So in this handy guide, we’ve covered the ten best places to live in Cologne.
 We’ve included:

 No matter why you’re moving, what you’re looking for, and what type of atmosphere you like, there’ll be a perfect place on this list—if you want to know where to live in Cologne, we’ve got you covered.